Skip to Content

 Pack your best green fashion for the St. Patrick’s Day Festival in Dublin.
 This five-day event celebrates Irish culture, music, food, and entertainment.

-Wrap up the party on St. Paddy’s Day with a massive street carnival on March 17.
-You’ll find parades, vendors, live music stages, and fun on O’Connell Street and across the center of Dublin.
+Wrap up the party on St. Paddy’s Day with a massive street carnival on 17th March.
+You’ll find parades, vendors, live music stages, and fun on O’Connell Street and across the centre of Dublin.

 2. SXSW Festival, USA